Christian V of Denmark: Early years

 Prince Christian was born on 15 April 1646 at Duborg Castle in the city of Flensburg, then located in the Duchy of Schleswig.
 He was the first legitimate child born to the then Prince Frederick of Denmark by his consort, Sophie Amalie of Brunswick-Calenberg.
 Prince Frederick was a younger son of King Christian IV, but the death of his elder brother Christian, Prince-Elect of Denmark in June 1647 opened the possibility for Frederick to be elected heir apparent to the Danish throne.

 After the death of King Christian IV in 1648, Frederick thus became King of Denmark and Norway as Frederick III.
 Prince Christian was elected successor to his father in June 1650.
 This was not a free choice, but de facto automatic hereditary succession.
 Escorted by his chamberlain Christoffer Parsberg, Christian went on a long trip abroad, to Holland, England, France, and home through Germany.
 On this trip, he saw absolutism in its most splendid achievement at the young Louis XIV's court, and heard about the theory of the divine right of kings.
 He returned to Denmark in August 1663.
 From 1664 he was allowed to attend proceedings of the State College.
 Hereditary succession was made official by Royal Law in 1665.
 Christian was hailed as heir in Copenhagen in August 1665, in Odense and Viborg in September, and in Christiania, Norway in July 1666.
 Only a short time before he became king, he was taken into the Council of the Realm and the Supreme Court.

 Accession

 The anointing of Christian V in the chapel of Frederiksborg Palace in 1671.

 On 9 February 1670, King Frederick III died at the age of 60 at the Copenhagen Castle after a reign of 22 years.
-At the death of his father, Christian immediately ascended the thrones of Denmark and Norway as the second absolute monarch at the age of just 24.
-He was formally crowned on 7 June the following year in the chapel of Frederiksborg Palace, which thereafter became the traditional place of coronation of Denmark's monarchs during the days of the absolute monarchy.
-He was the first hereditary king of Denmark-Norway, and in honor of this, Denmark-Norway acquired costly new crown jewels and a magnificent new ceremonial sword.
+At the death of his father, Christian immediately ascended the thrones of Denmark and Norway as the second absolute monarch at the age of 24.
+He was formally crowned on 7 June the following year in the chapel of Frederiksborg Palace, which thereafter became the traditional place of coronation of Denmark's monarchs during the absolute monarchy.
+He was the first hereditary king of Denmark–Norway, and in honor of this, Denmark–Norway acquired expensive new crown jewels and a new ceremonial sword.